Fouad-Asil/NeuOpt/README_HYBRID.md

 ## Current Status

-The hybrid implementation is now functional.
+The hybrid implementation is now fully functional with advanced performance optimizations.
 Here's the status of the development:

 1. NeuOpt Model Loading:
    - ✅ Successfully loads pretrained NeuOpt models